 Lactoferrin

-Lactoferrin is a glycoprotein that can be found in human colostrum, human milk, and cow’s milk, and is known to modulate immune function with antimicrobial activity.1,2 It can be isolated and purified from milk, especially from the whey fraction.3 Due to its iron content, it is known as red protein.3
+Lactoferrin is a glycoprotein that can be found in human colostrum, human milk, and cow’s milk, and is known to modulate immune function with antimicrobial activity.1,2 It can be isolated and purified from milk, especially from the whey fraction.3 Due to its iron content, it is known as red protein.3 The mechanisms of action of lactoferrin include the inhibition of growth or killing of pathogenic microorganisms (antimicrobial activity) and the promotion of the growth and activity of beneficial microorganisms (prebiotic activity).

 Major Health Benefits

-Lactoferrin has antibacterial properties because of its ability to remove iron required for bacterial growth and to breakdown bacterial cell membranes by forming peroxide.4,5 Lactoferrin also has demonstrated antiviral activity by directly binding viruses, thus suppressing virus replication.6-8 In clinical studies, lactoferrin has been shown to modulate the immune function and prevent infection in young children.2,9,10 For example, Lactoferrin ingestion at the dose of 200 mg/kg body weight per day reduced sepsis incidence in premature infants born with a birth weight under 2.5 kg.2
+Lactoferrin has antibacterial properties because of its ability to remove iron required for bacterial growth and to breakdown bacterial cell membranes by forming peroxide.4,5 Lactoferrin also has demonstrated antiviral activity by directly binding viruses, thus suppressing virus replication.6-8 In clinical studies, lactoferrin has been shown to modulate the immune function and prevent infection in young children.2,9,10 For example, Lactoferrin ingestion at the dose of 200 mg/kg body weight per day reduced sepsis incidence in premature infants born with a birth weight under 2.5 kg2.

 References